 Potential for your organisation to advocate effectively: You should assess yourself and decide in your team whether you are a legitimate, capable, leading organisation, and visionary in taking the lead in any advocacy initiative.
-Remember that organisations or advocates cannot deal with all the issues seen/identified in the community.
-An analysis of the situation based on the abovementioned criteria can be presented in matrix form (Table 3.1).
+Remember that organisations or advocates cannot deal with all the issues seen or identified in the community.
+An analysis of the situation based on the above-mentioned criteria can be presented in matrix form (Table 4.1).
 The area of labour settlement in Koilapahad is taken as the context for this example.
+This is an example for learning purposes.
+In this case, you can choose policy issue 1, because it has elements that are applicable to the majority of the criteria.
+You can also have your own criteria for selecting an appropriate issue for advocacy in a real-life situation.